dbertella/hector/src/content/index.md

 Oh look, an apple!
 That must be good.
 Can you see anyone
-Who might steal his food?
+who might steal his food?
 ![page 7](../images/page7.png)

 ---

 “Hi Bear.
 How are you?” asks Hector.
-“I’m hungry”, said the Bear.
+“I’m hungry”, says the Bear.
 “Me too!” replies Hector.
 “Let’s see who can get this apple first then”, says Bear.
 ![page 8](../images/page8.png)

 ---

-“I thought bears’ favourite food was honey?…”
+“I thought a bear's favourite food was honey?…”
-But Bear is already eating the apple
+But Bear is already eating the apple.
 Hector has been too slow again.

 ![page 9](../images/page9.png)